rystylee/tidal-autorun/README.md

 # tidal-autorun
-Load code from JSON and run it automatically with TidalCycles.
+an atom package of loading code from JSON and run it automatically with TidalCycles.